-Established in 1996, James and Carolyn McAfee School of Theology brings Jesse Mercer's founding vision of providing students with a classical and theological education full circle as it prepares students for ministry in the church and beyond.
-McAfee shares Jesse Mercer's concern that churches have pastor leaders who understand Scripture and can clearly articulate their Christian beliefs.
+ATLANTA AND ONLINE - Established in 1996, Mercer's James and Carolyn McAfee School of Theology brings Jesse Mercer's founding vision of providing students with a classical and theological education full circle as it prepares students for ministry in the church and beyond.
+The School of Theology shares Jesse Mercer's concern that churches have pastor leaders who understand Scripture and can clearly articulate their Christian beliefs.
 The mission is to prepare ministers who will inspire the Church and the world to imagine, discover, and create God's future.
 The School offers master's and doctoral degrees, along with several ministry concentrations.
 The innovative fully-integrated curriculum is taught by nationally recognized scholars who are committed Christians.
-Along with a network of partner churches.
-McAfee is affiliated with the Cooperative Baptist Fellowship.
+Along with a network of partner churches, the School of Theology is affiliated with the Cooperative Baptist Fellowship.